BidScents/shared-sdk/README.md

 # Shared SDK Setup Guide

-A modular and reusable SDK for the Bid-Scents Marketplace, built with TypeScript, Zustand, React Query, and Zod.
-This SDK provides stores, hooks, and utilities shared across web and mobile apps.
+A modular and reusable SDK for the Bid-Scents Marketplace, built with TypeScript, Zustand, and Zod.
+This SDK provides stores, API clients, and utilities shared across web and mobile apps.
+React Query is used in the consuming applications for data fetching.

 ---